Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 From the [official docs](https://internetcomputer.org/docs/current/developer-docs/security/rust-canister-development-security-best-practices/#inter-canister-calls-and-rollbacks):
 _A message is a set of consecutive instructions that a subnet executes for a canister._

 We will not cover the terms 'instruction' and 'subnet' in this book.
-Lets just remember that a single call to a [shared update function] can be split into several messages that execute separately.
+Lets just remember that a single call to a [shared update function] can be split up into several messages that execute separately.

-A call to a shared function of any actor A, whether from an [_external client_], [from itself](#async-and-await) or from another actor B (as an [Inter-Canister Call](#inter-canister-calls)), results in an [_incoming message_](#message-ordering-and-execution) to actor A.
+A call to a shared function of any actor A, whether from an [_external client_], [from itself](#async-and-await) or from another actor B (as an [Inter-Canister Call](#inter-canister-calls)), results in an _incoming message_ to actor A.

 A single message is executed _atomically_.
 This means that the code executed within one message either executes successfully or not at all.
 This also means that any _state mutations_ within a single message are either all committed or none of them are committed.